aws-amplify/docs/docs/console/auth/import.md

 description: Configure the Admin UI to use existing Amazon Cognito user pool and identity pool resources as an authentication and authorization mechanism for other Amplify categories ( For example, API, Storage, and more).
 ---

 You can import existing Amazon Cognito resources into your Amplify project using the Admin UI.
 To get started, choose **Authentication** from the **Set up** menu in your app's Admin UI.
-On the **Authentication** page, chose **Reuse existing Amazon Cognito resources**.
+On the **Authentication** page, choose **Reuse existing Amazon Cognito resources**.

 This feature is particularly useful if you’re trying to do the following: